 Connecticut will join 6 other states, including the District of Columbia, to offer 12 paid weeks of paid leave to care for a new baby or sick family members, plus an additional two weeks of benefits if they aren’t able to work during pregnancy.

 The benefits cover 95% of lower wage earner’s pay, capped at 60 times the minimum wage.
-However, new parents aren’t eligible to start collecting benefits until Jan.
-1, 2022.
+To be eligible for leave, an employee needs to be employed for at least three (3) consecutive months.

 DISTRICT OF COLUMBIA #